mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 Just copy the certificate into the `data/web/inc/lib/WebAuthn/rootCertificates` folder and restart your mailcow.

-Now you should be able to register with this device as well, even though the verification for the vendor certificates is enabled, since you just added the certificate manually.
+Now you should be able to register this device as well, even though the verification for the vendor certificates is enabled, since you just added the certificate manually.

 ## TOTP